philippbosch/compass.chocmixin/README.md

 succeeds, a notification is displayed (OSX 10.8 only).
 If an error happens, a popover with the output from the compass binary is shown.

+## Known Issues

+For the mixin to be able to find the compass binary on your `PATH` Chocolat needs to be started from a Terminal window using the `choc` command line tool.
+Otherwise Chocolat does not read the `PATH` environment variable from your login shell.
+Please feel free to propose a better solution.
+See issue #1.

 ## License

 [MIT](http://philippbosch.mit-license.org/)